zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 These patterns eliminate redundant operations, simplify IR, and enable subsequent optimizations to be more effective.

+**Note on ch.14 Implementation**: The actual ch.14.GPT-Optimized uses memref-based operations with out-parameters (like `transformer.add %lhs, %rhs, %output`), not tensor-based operations with results.
+For memref-based dialects, canonicalization typically happens at the Linalg level after lowering, where patterns like `linalg.generic` fusion and constant folding apply.

 **Why Canonicalization Matters**.
 Three key benefits:

 1. **Optimization Enablement**: Simplified IR exposes optimization opportunities (fusion, constant propagation)